 It really is the most wonderful time of year!
-Christmas films, mulled wine, cosy winter evenings and let’s not forget about the main event, the Christmas tree!
-Christmas trees for small spaces are becoming more and more popular as it allows everyone to keep up this whimsical tradition.
+Christmas films, mulled wine, cosy winter evenings, and let’s not forget about the main event, the Christmas tree!
+Christmas trees for small spaces are becoming increasingly popular as they allow everyone to keep up this whimsical tradition.

-If you don’t have room for a huge pine or spruce tree, you don’t need to worry!
+You don't need to worry if you don’t have room for a huge pine or spruce tree!
 There are many ways to incorporate a beautiful and show-stopping Christmas tree into your home.
-The size of your house, living room, apartment or dorm room shouldn’t mean you have to forfeit this wonderful tradition.
-Small doesn’t have to mean boring or meagre as a pint-size Christmas tree can be just as impressive as a 7ft pine tree!
+The size of your house, living room, apartment or dorm room shouldn’t mean you must forfeit this wonderful tradition.
+Small doesn’t have to mean boring or meagre, as a pint-size Christmas tree can be just as impressive as a 7ft pine tree!

 We have handpicked 12 of the most beautiful and imaginative Christmas trees for small spaces in a neat little present… oh go on then, you can open it now!

 1. Christmas trees for small spaces can be flat!

 Image Source: tinypartments.com via Pinterest

 A great start to your small Christmas tree ideas would be to think about your wall space instead of your floor space.
 If you don’t have a lot of room to work with, you can create a gorgeous Christmas tree that is flat to your wall!
 You can create a stunning Christmas tree by using various size branches and beautiful warm-white fairy lights.
 Adorn with silver and white baubles to hint towards a Scandinavian-style Christmas tree!

 2. Christmas trees for small spaces made with tinsel